Mobile Casinos in Canada

 A few mobile-specific habits make these games better in the hand.
 Portrait-mode slots from studios like Pragmatic Play and Play'n GO are built so the reels and the spin button sit in the lower half of the screen, within thumb reach, which matters more than it sounds over a long session.
 Live dealer tables are best held in landscape so the chip tray and the video both have room.
 And autoplay, set with a loss limit, lets you keep a slot running one-handed on transit without mis-tapping the bet up.
 Game choice on mobile is as much about the layout as the title.

-Per-Brand App vs Web Feature Matrix
+Per-Brand Casino App vs Web Feature Matrix

 Generic advice about apps versus browsers only goes so far.
 Below is the breakdown for this specific lineup: whether each brand ships a native app on iOS or Android, whether its game count on mobile matches the desktop library, and whether it supports biometric login and push promotions.
-We confirmed each row on a real device in June 2026.
+We confirmed each row on a real device in July 2026.

 CasinoiOS appAndroid appMobile game parityBiometric loginPush promos